 For our flat-rate plans at Evernest, for example, we charge a monthly management fee during vacancies.
 That price includes monthly inspections while the property is vacant, delivering you peace of mind.

-While rare, you may encounter a situation in which you need to evict a tenant.
-Your property manager can handle tenant evictions for you — some will charge an additional fee, while others will offer an eviction guarantee with a premium membership tier.
+While rare, you may encounter a situation in which you need to evict a resident.
+Your property manager can handle resident evictions for you — some will charge an additional fee, while others will offer an eviction guarantee with a premium membership tier.

 For example, in Atlanta, Specialized Property Management offers an eviction guarantee with their professional and premium management plans, priced at $129 and $189 monthly.
 At Evernest, eviction protection is included in our Platinum pricing plan, but landlords can also purchase an eviction protection plan as an add-on for an annual rate of $200.